 Our flagship residency program, DANCE POWER, is the longest continuously running community/arts partnership in the state, serving more than 1,500 New Brunswick students each year.
 All 3rd grade students in New Brunswick receive DANCE POWER in their physical education class for 20 weeks.
-At the 3rd grade culminating performance, Waiting in the Wings, over 40 scholarships are presented to students so they can continue dancing at our Princeton Ballet School from 4th grade through their senior year of high school for free.
-DANCE POWER expanded to reach students in Piscataway, New Jersey in 2016.
+At the 3rd grade culminating performance, Waiting in the Wings, over 40 scholarships are presented to students so they can continue dancing at our Princeton Ballet School from 4th grade through their senior year of high school on scholarship.
+In 2016, DANCE POWER expanded to reach students in Piscataway, New Jersey.

 DANCE POWER is designed to support cross-subject learning, and all five of New Jersey’s Core Curriculum Content Standards for Dance are integrated into lesson plans.